mgcrea/homebridge-tydom/README.md

 You can also use your local tydom IP (eg `192.168.0.X`) for `hostname`, however:

 - You must set environment var `NODE_TLS_REJECT_UNAUTHORIZED=0` to interact with the self-signed certificate.
-- Tydom 2.0 current firmware does not seem to support multiple local clients, so you would end up locking you away from the mobile app.
+- Tydom 2.0 firmware can sometimes have trouble dealing multiple local clients, locking you away from the mobile app.

 ### Configurations